voytech/tabulate/README.md

     }
 ```
 So You are free to extend BuilderApi DSL in order to create various shortcuts and templates.
-It is worth mentioning that by using extension functions on DSL builders - scope becomes restricted to extended DSL builder receiver.
+It is worth mentioning that by using extension functions on DSL builders - scope becomes restricted by DslMarker annotation,
-Thus - it will not be allowed to break table definition by calling methods from patent builders.
+so it is not possible to break table definition by calling methods from upstream builders.

 ### Column bound cell value extractors.